That age-old question about age. What is the best age to take a child to Walt Disney World?

 The Downsides to Taking Kids 8 Year Olds & Above to Walt Disney World

-Can be harder to make them happy; That really innocent time of childhood is starting to slip away.
-It can still there but it’s a case to case and all depends on the child.
+Can be harder to make them happy; that really innocent time of childhood is starting to slip away.
+It can still be there but it’s a case to case and it all depends on the child.
 “I don’t want to do that” and the difficulties that go along with this especially if you’re trying to please a large group of people.

-I feel like now there are less pros and cons, but they’re bigger things to consider before booking and they might even be a deciding factor in the best age to take a child to Walt Disney World argument.
+I feel like now there are fewer pros and cons, but there are bigger things to consider before booking and they might even be a deciding factor in the best age to take a child to Walt Disney World argument.

 Taking Teenagers to Walt Disney World

 From the age of ten, your child is classed as an adult at Walt Disney World and will require an adult ticket.
-So even prior to the teenage years they’re going to be paying adult prices so you want them to get the very most out of their own personal experience.
-Disney isn’t for everyone and it’s important to bear that in mind.
+So even before the teenage years, they’re going to be paying adult prices so you want them to get the very most out of their own personal experience.
+Disney isn’t for everyone and it’s important to remember that.

-The Pros to Taking Teens to Walt Disney World
+The Pros of Taking Teens to Walt Disney World

-It’s magic; It will still have it’s own element of magic and will be enjoyable in a completely different way.
-You can stay up late, enjoy all the thrill rides and those hugs with Mickey will be nostalgic novelty.
+It’s magic; it will still have its own element of magic and will be enjoyable in a completely different way.
+You can stay up late, and enjoy all the thrill rides and those hugs with Mickey will be a nostalgic novelty.

 The Downsides to Taking Teens to Walt Disney World